aslangahramanov/Real-Time-Chat-with-Django-Channels/README.md

 ```

-8. After sharing it on your local network, you can use the program to the site using the computer's ip address.
+8. After sharing it on your local network, you can use the program to using the computer's ip address.

 ```
 [localhost:8000]